TheLocehiliosan/yadm/yadm.md

        local.class
               Specify  a  class for the purpose of symlinking alternate files.
               By default, no class will be matched.
-The  local  host  can  be assigned multiple classes using command:
+The local host can be as‐ signed multiple classes using command:

               yadm config --add local.class <additional-class>

        local.arch
-              Override  the  architecture for the purpose of symlinking alter- nate files.
+              Override  the  architecture for the purpose of symlinking alter‐ nate files.

        local.hostname